jjbailey/sentinal/README.md

 ## Notes

  - Linux processes writing to pipes block when processes are not reading from them. systemd manages sentinal to ensure sentinal is always running.
-See README.fifo for more detail.
+See README.fifo for additional information about pipes.

  - The default pipe size in Linux is either 64KB or 1MB. sentinal increases its pipe sizes on 3.x.x and newer kernels to 64MiB.
 Consider this a tuning parameter that can affect performance.